Find Trade Colleges

 Paul Mitchell the School Nampa Trade Programs

 Paul Mitchell the School Nampa is a private for-profit institution situated in Nampa, Idaho.
-The rural area surrounding the school is great for students who prefer living in a country setting.
+The suburban atmosphere of Nampa makes it a great place for students who want the amenities of city life without actually living in the middle of a constant hustle and bustle.

 Where Is Paul Mitchell the School Nampa?